r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 Pkg-config is now part of Rtools and can be used from R packages' Makevars files to establish the linking order for external libraries, given the names of MXE packages providing those libraries.
-This should reduce the frequency of necessary tweaks to the linking orders on Rtools updates.
 One can use pkg-config conditionally to support older versions of Rtools, e.g.:

 ```